ReneBri/BOAS-Assignment/README.md

 Here is my repo for the coding assignment sent to me by BOAS.

-Link to live version [here] (https://boas-homepage.firebaseapp.com “BOAS”).
+Link to live version [here] (https://boas-homepage.firebaseapp.com)

 The assignment is to: